 - COVID-19 coronavirus causes a respiratory illness.
-The most common symptoms are cough, fever and shortness of breath. - Other common symptoms are chills, shivering (shaking), sore throat, muscle pain, headache, loss of smell and taste. - The CDC also includes the following less common symptoms: runny nose, fatigue (tiredness), nausea, vomiting and diarrhea.
+The most common symptoms are cough and fever.
+Some patients progress to shortness of breath. - Other common symptoms are chills, shivering (shaking), sore throat, muscle pain, headache, fatigue, and loss of smell or taste. - The CDC also includes the following less common symptoms: runny nose, nausea, vomiting and diarrhea.